 Notwithstanding the view of the Compensation Committee and the board of directors that the Option Exchange Program should, on balance, be beneficial to shareholders, we cannot predict the precise economic impact the Option Exchange Program will have on shareholders because we cannot predict how many option holders will exchange their options, which options will be exchanged, what the future market price of the Common Stock will be on the date of the grant of replacement options or thereafter or the precise compensation cost that will be recorded by the Company as a result of the Option Exchange Program.
-If all options eligible for exchange are exchanged under the Option Exchange Program, a total of 2,576,365 replacement options will be issued.
-Assuming, solely as an example, that all eligible options are exchanged and replacement options are granted at an exercise price equal to the fair market value (as calculated in accordance with the 2000 Plan) of the Company's Common Stock as of November 3, 2004 and that replacement options granted to our executive vice president and senior vice presidents will vest four years from the date of grant, would be recognized as expense over the vesting period of the replacement options.
+If all options eligible for exchange are exchanged under the Option Exchange Program, a total of approximately 2,576,365 replacement options will be issued.
+Assuming, solely as an example, that all eligible options are exchanged and replacement options are granted at an exercise price equal to the fair market value (as calculated in accordance with the 2000 Plan) of the Company's Common Stock as of November 3, 2004 and that replacement options granted to our executive vice presidents will vest four years from the date of grant, under SFAS Nos.
+123/148 the Company would incur compensation cost totaling approximately \$13 million relating to the Option Exchange Program, which would be recognized as expense over the vesting period of the replacement options.
 We would begin recognizing this compensation cost in the first quarter of 2005 in each of the categories of expense in the Company's Statement of Operations.